DorianSheiles/DorianSheiles/README.md

 My specialisation technologies are C# and Python.

-Technical Consultant @ Breannan Digital in Australia.
+Technical Consultant @ Brennan Digital in Australia.
 Specializing in digital services and applications.